URL: /sports-betting-guide/how-to-bet-on-soccer

 Two rules define soccer betting and set it apart from every other sport on FanDuel Sportsbook.

 The Draw.
 Every soccer match has three possible outcomes: Home Win, Draw, or Away Win.
-A tie is always a valid result with its own separate odds.
-In closely matched games, the draw is often the single most likely outcome and pays at a premium.
-Never ignore it.
+Unlike other sports, a tie is always a valid result with its own odds.
+In closely matched games, the draw is often the single most likely outcome — never ignore it.

 The 90-Minute Rule.
-All soccer bets settle on the result at 90 minutes of regulation time, including injury and stoppage time.
-Goals in extra time or penalty shootouts do not count unless the market states otherwise.
-See the full breakdown below.
+All soccer bets settle on the result at 90 minutes of regulation, including injury and stoppage time.
+Goals scored in extra time or penalty shootouts do not count unless the market specifically states otherwise.

-In knockout tournaments like the FIFA World Cup, if two teams are tied after 90 minutes they play 30 minutes of extra time, then a penalty shootout if still level.
+In knockout soccer tournaments, if two teams are tied after 90 minutes they play 30 minutes of extra time, then a penalty shootout if still level.
 Any goals, corners, or other events in extra time do not count toward your regulation-time bet.

-Example: A World Cup knockout match ends 1-1 after 90 minutes.
+Example: A knockout match ends 1-1 after 90 minutes.
 Team A wins 2-1 in extra time.
-Your "Team A to Win" Moneyline bet loses — the correct result at 90 minutes was a Draw, and the winning goal was scored in extra time.
+Your "Team A to Win" Moneyline bet loses — the result at 90 minutes was a Draw, and the winning goal was scored in extra time.

 If you want to bet on who advances through the full tie including penalties, use the To Qualify For The Next Round market instead.